While payroll is often seen as a low-risk area, considerable losses can occur here. So, knowing how to audit payroll is important.

 When payroll fraud occurs, understatements or overstatements of payroll expense may exist.

-The primary risks for payroll are:
+The primary payroll risks include:

 As you think about these risks, consider the control deficiencies that allow payroll misstatements.